iayvob/palboti-backend/readme.md

 # Palboti Backend

-**A robust and scalable backend for Palboti, handling secure user authentication, email verification, and efficient data management to power a seamless learning and interaction experience.**
+**A robust and scalable backend for Palboti, handling secure user authentication, and efficient data management to power a seamless learning and interaction experience.**

 ---